-For the last 9 years, I’m working as a planner and controller of multinational Brazilian oil company.
-The team consolidate all the planning information of all the company, analyses it and reports to the company board of directors.
+For the last 9 years, I work as a planner and controller of a multinational Brazilian oil company.
+The team consolidates all the planning information of the whole company, analyses it, and reports to the company board of directors.

 For all these years, I’ve struggled to deal with some basic business scenarios:

 - At the very end of the process, someone in the chain of information submits a last-minute update that cannot be ignored

 - The board decides to change the plan

 - The existence of multiple simultaneous plans, for optimistic and pessimistic scenarios

 The current information systems used or developed by the company are too restrictive to accommodate their business cases.
 The general solution is to create entire systems using dozens of spreadsheets.
 It is a patchwork of data, susceptible to data loss and zero control.